vickybelario/vickybelario/README.md

 ## **About Me**

-Data Scientist, and Engineer enthusiast with a strong grounding in data science, acquired through comprehensive bootcamp training and practical project experience.
+Eager Data Scientist and Engineer acquired through comprehensive bootcamp training and practical project experience.
+Holding a Bachelor's degree in Computer Science.
+Proficient in executing projects involving financial performance analysis, delivering actionable business insights, and overseeing technical initiatives.
+Adept at managing the entire data lifecycle, including data acquisition, processing, analysis, and the development and deployment of machine learning models.

 ## **Expertise**